Travel & Destinations

 The Philippines has an amazing number of SCUBA dive regions.
 If you are looking for a place close to Manilla the town Puerto Galera is a great option.
 This lovely local village is all about SCUBA diving and the dive spots are incredible!

 SCUBA diving with countless Jack fish swirling around is like a National Geographic experience in real life.
 Often a huge group of Big eye Trevally (Caranx sexfasciatus) form a bait ball or tornado underwater at Balicasag island.
-Close to Panglao island, which is part of Bohol, you can find some amazing dive sites with steep walls, healthy corals and beautiful critters too.

 From the thrill of treasure hunting for tiny creatures in the sand and rubbish to excellent coral reef diving with tons of fish.
 Combine those different types of SCUBA dive in Dumaguete, in the Visayas province of The Philippines.